NouraBader-45/gp/README.md

 Dear Dr. Luluah,

-Please find below our technical readiness and feasibility verification documentation covering the development scope from Sprint 1 to Sprint 5.
-Following our discussion regarding the feasibility of each feature and the distinction between standard off-the-shelf components versus our custom implementation, we have completed the investigation and preliminary verification across all milestones:
+Please find below our technical readiness and feasibility verification documentation covering the development scope across Sprint 1 to Sprint 5.

+Following your guidance to assess the feasibility of each sprint's features and balance the project's overall workload, we conducted a preliminary technical evaluation to distinguish between ready-to-use foundational tools and custom algorithmic components built from scratch.

+Please note that the code artifacts and notebook implementations provided in the repository are strictly exploratory reference prototypes (proof-of-concept tests).
+They were constructed using dummy/synthetic data pipelines to verify library compatibility, ensure toolchains are actively maintained (non-deprecated), and confirm that our local environment has full programmatic access to required dependencies before committing to formal system development.

 Sprint 1